As a payroll processor, you must pass on payroll tax to the relevant state revenue offices.

 Some contracted payroll processors are not passing on payroll tax, even after receiving the funds from the employer.
 Employers must then meet their outstanding tax liabilities and attempt to recover the amounts already paid to the payroll processor.

 Payroll tax is a tax on wages.
 It’s payable when your wages first exceed the monthly threshold amount.
-The current threshold is $900,000, and the full threshold applies if you employ only in NSW and for the full financial year.
+The 2020/21 threshold is $1,000,000, and the full threshold applies if you employ only in NSW and for the full financial year.

 Several factors determine whether you get the full threshold entitlement.